Montenegro Lives

 Miracles and games

-Some hours ago I went for a walk.
-I put on a podcast about pilgrimage (a subject pertinent to the project I was avoiding) and played a childish game: if I took the long route to the two-shelved mini-library three roads away, I might discover a book that would help.
-Stories of pilgrims filled my … More Miracles and games
+Some hours ago I went for a walk to find the solution to a problem.
+I put on a podcast about pilgrimage (a subject pertinent to the project I was avoiding) and played a childish game: if I took the long route to the two-shelved mini library three roads away, I might discover a book … More Miracles and games

 12th May